-Statistics show that most workers spend around 40% of their day strapped on their desk.
+Statistics show that most workers spend 75% of their waking hours sitting down or strapped on their desk.
 And if you’re someone who has to work as a designer, telemarketer, writer, or another profession that needs your body glued to your desk for hours on end, then this percentage could even be higher.

 Workouts take up time, effort, and hassle, don’t they?
 This leaves us with barely enough time to commit or even try workouts or ways to engage ourselves in action.

 Sitting for several hours straight day in, day out is a sure fire way to guarantee muscle loss, no matter if you worked out hard over the weekend (a couple weeks back at that).
 It’s weight loss, sure, but not the kind you’d want for your body.
 So back to scratch you go.
 And then back again, if you won’t push yourself out of that chair and break that cycle.

 This definitely isn’t ideal for our body’s fitness, as we have to move for our bodies to stay fit physically and psychologically.
 Exercise is more than just for aesthetics or vanity, as some might think.
 If you sacrifice having discipline when it comes to fitness, it is your body, your health, and your psyche that you are compromising.
 And doesn’t that old adage tell us that our health is our wealth?
 When you exercise your body, you are nourishing your mental wellness as well.

 Just tell yourself that if you can find the time and energy to scroll and read random stuff on the Internet, then you can definitely make time to do a couple of seconds to dedicate for your fitness — maybe do a stretch, a shoulder roll, or you may even try one round of yoga or any simple workout.
 Like this one, all you have to do is stick around and read until the end.
 Not that tall an order for something to bring out your best self, right?